-New development in the plan will need to be supported by new and improved infrastructure, including schools, health facilities, roads, public transport and other community facilities.
-Growth can also help to support and maintain existing community facilities.
+New development in the local plan will need to be supported by new and improved infrastructure, including schools, health facilities, roads, public transport and other community facilities.
 The Greater Norwich authorities are working with infrastructure providers to identify the likely infrastructure requirements to support the GNLP.
 Planning flexibly for a changing world will also mean that we are able to adapt to changes that are difficult to predict at present (for example, digital communication improvements and increasing use of electric vehicles).

-You can be sure infrastructure will be considered at every stage, and the local plan inspector will require us to show there is a reasonable chance that necessary infrastructure will be provided.
-Development will not be allowed to proceed without the necessary infrastructure in place or programmed to be delivered alongside it.
+You can be sure infrastructure will be considered at every stage, and that the local plan inspector will require us to show there is a reasonable chance that necessary infrastructure will be provided.